With the release of Django 2, a lot has changed in the Django world.

 I do, however, give you lots of references so you can easily get more information if you need it.

 The book is broken up into three parts:

-As you work your way through the book, you will be putting your new Django skills to use building a practical project – a website for a social club, which includes pages, news feed and an event calendar.
+As you work your way through the book, you will be putting your new Django skills to use building a practical project – a website for a social club, which includes multiple pages, forms and an event calendar.
 The complete website can be used in your own career – maybe as a site for your local sporting club or even setting up social events at work.

 The book assumes you have had no experience with Django.

 You are expected to have a basic understanding of web technologies like HTML and CSS, as well as a basic understanding of how to structure code.
 You should also be familiar with your OS’s terminal or shell program.
 Absolute beginners shouldn’t be too concerned, as it’s easy to learn the basics and that’s all you need to get value out of the book.